 Still, it is my favorite African kingdom to explore.

 2. Ancient Pueblo People (Anasazi) (circa.
 900 to 1350 AD)

 Unlike the more popular Inca, Mayan, and Aztec societies to the south, these people seem entirely forgotten in fiction.
 Perhaps this is because there is less known about this people then others, due to their lack of written language and their disappearance somewhere around the 14th century.
 The Anasazi people covered most of Southern-Central North America, around the Four Corners region (Utah, Arizona, New Mexico, and Colorado).

 When I was younger, I visited Mesa Verde, Colorado, which is probably the most famous cliff dwellings of the Anasazi.
 I was amazed by the beauty of the architecture and the mystery surrounding the people.
-As the young reader I was at the time, I went home and immediately tried to find any book, movie, or article I could find on this people.
+As the young reader/writer I was at the time, I went home and immediately tried to find any book, movie, or article I could find on this people.
 I could find little.

 Out of all of the listings on this list, these people have been ignored the most.
 There are a couple history books about them, but that is about it.
 And, personally, I think there is so much beauty and inventive survival in this society that make it interesting to write about.
 These people did not form an organized government.
 They were small, separate, but intriguing.

 1. Korean History (all of it before 20th century)